merchise/xotl.ql/docs/source/ponyorm.rst

 - Whether or not the Python ``ast`` module is a fit for our query/expression language is still not clear.
 See :ref:`lit-review`, specially the [coSQL2011]_ reference.

-  Depending on our findings our :class:`xotl.ql.interfaces.IExpressionTree` would change or disappear (or stay as a formal counterpart for the Python's ``ast`` module).
+Probably the Python's AST serves as an internal intermediary language, but the AST exposed to translators would probably resemble the monadic query language.
+At this moment I just don't know.

 Next steps
 ----------

-Since PonyORM licence statement is kind of ambiguous [#ponyorm-lic]_ we'll do the following:
+Since Pony licence statement is kind of ambiguous [#ponyorm-lic]_ we'll do the following:

 #.
 Study the Python 2.7 bytecode as explained in :mod:`dis` standard module and